Deep Reinforcement Learning

 Dyna-Q

-• Another approach to MB RL is to augment MF methods with MB rollouts.
+• A simple approach to MB RL is to augment MF methods with MB rollouts.

 • The MF algorithm (e.g. Q-learning) learns from transitions (s, a, r, s') sampled either with: